Information About Feeding Tubes

 - It does not prevent the progression of ALS.

 How will I know if a feeding tube is right for me?

-- If you feel that the advantages of a feeding tube outweigh the disadvantages, the tube may be right for you.
+- If you feel that the advantages of a feeding tube outweigh the disadvantages

-- If you are spending more than an hour for your meals; if you feel like meals are a struggle (choking, gagging).
+- If you are spending more than 45 minutes for each meal; if you feel like meals are a struggle (choking, gagging)

 When is the right time to have a feeding tube placed?